walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 Set `MobileWalletIssuanceRequest.keyPolicy` (Swift: `IssuanceRequest.keyPolicy`) when a host or issuer profile requires `BackupAndCustodyDisabled` or `HardwareGenerated`.
 Before starting issuance, the SDK checks that the selected key is the active identity and already retains the required restriction.
-A later request cannot relabel a general-purpose or recoverable identity as device-bound.
+A later request cannot relabel a general-purpose or recoverable identity as prohibiting backup and custody.
 The default is `GeneralPurpose`; apps remain responsible for interpreting issuer/profile requirements.

 Credential synchronization and reissuance are separate.
 Restoring an identity does not change a